 Conclusions – The Best Bard Feats

-We hope this changed how you think about Bard feats and build paths.
+We hope this changed how you think about Bard feats and the bard class in general.
 Did we miss any feats?
 Are Mobile Bards the best thing since sliced bread?
 Should we invest in Medium Armor Bards as soon as possible?
 Leave a comment below with your favorite Bard Feats!